 Sponsorship, funding, and conflict of interest

 A conflict of interest arises when authors have direct or indirect financial or personal ties to the study sponsors or the funding organization.
 Those such relationships could influence an author’s actions or evaluations, these conflicts must be specified at the time of submitting the paper.
-Identify your funding source and any organization that provided material support for the research.
+Identify you're funding source and any organization dat provided material support for the research.
 Describe the role played by these organizations in the study design, data collection, analysis of the results, or writing of the report.

 Important Notes for the Authors: